ianco/bitcoin-dev/README.md

 Note that you will need Docker installed, you can get Docker here,along with instructions to install on your platform.

-Note also that I run my development environment in a Ubuntu 16.04 VM (VirtualBox), this is the platform that the following has been tested on.
+Note also that I run my development environment in a Ubuntu 16.10 VM (VirtualBox), this is the platform that the following has been tested on.

 ## CONFIG

-You will need to clone the Git repositories for the BitCoin codebase and this repo:
+You will need to clone the Git repositories for the [BitCoin codebase](https://github.com/bitcoin/bitcoin) and [this repo](https://github.com/ianco/bitcoin-dev):

 I keep all my code under ~/Projects:
 ```